How to Write an Email to a College Admissions Office

 Being direct shows respect for the recipient’s time.
 It is important to avoid unnecessary details or fluff.

+Concluding the email properly leaves a strong impression.
+Thank the admissions staff for their time and help.
+A closing line like “Thank you for your assistance” is polite.
 Closing with a professional sign-off is also essential.
 Options include “Sincerely” or “Best regards.”
 It is important to include her full name below the sign-off.

 Adding contact information below the name aids in further communication.
 This can include a phone number or secondary email address.